cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 However, the Application logic must be ready to cope with any possible run of the consensus algorithm for a given height, including bad periods (byzantine proposers, network being asynchronous).
-In these cases, the sequence of calls to ABCI++ methods may not be so straightforward, but the Application should still be able to handle them, e.g., without crashing.
+In these cases, the sequence of calls to ABCI methods may not be so straightforward, but the Application should still be able to handle them, e.g., without crashing.
 The purpose of this section is to define what these sequences look like in a precise way.

-As mentioned in the [Basic Concepts](./abci%2B%2B_basic_concepts.md) section, CometBFT acts as a client of ABCI++ and the Application acts as a server.
-Thus, it is up to CometBFT to determine when and in which order the different ABCI++ methods will be called.
+As mentioned in the [Basic Concepts](./abci%2B%2B_basic_concepts.md) section, CometBFT acts as a client of ABCI and the Application acts as a server.
+Thus, it is up to CometBFT to determine when and in which order the different ABCI methods will be called.
 A well-written Application design should consider _any_ of these possible sequences.

-The following grammar, written in case-sensitive Augmented Backus–Naur form (ABNF, specified in [IETF rfc7405](https://datatracker.ietf.org/doc/html/rfc7405)), specifies all possible sequences of calls to ABCI++, taken by a **correct process**, across all heights from the genesis block, including recovery runs, from the point of view of the Application.
+The following grammar, written in case-sensitive Augmented Backus–Naur form (ABNF, specified in [IETF rfc7405](https://datatracker.ietf.org/doc/html/rfc7405)), specifies all possible sequences of calls to ABCI, taken by a **correct process**, across all heights from the genesis block, including recovery runs, from the point of view of the Application.

 ```abnf